wesmar/KernelResearchKit/README.md

 Rather than crude binary patching or configuration flag manipulation, the framework performs a single, precise memory write operation: replacing the `CiValidateImageHeader` callback pointer in the kernel's `SeCiCallbacks` table with a pointer to `ZwFlushInstructionCache`.
 This exported kernel function possesses an identical signature and return behavior, effectively neutering signature validation while maintaining system stability.

 **Anti-Loop Protection System**
 The framework implements a novel dual-layer protection mechanism against infinite reboot loops when handling Hypervisor-Protected Code Integrity (HVCI).
-This system combines native API cleanup routines with a self-destructing Windows service that ensures clean system state restoration across reboots.
+The reboot mechanism transitioned from a minimal 592-byte assembly stub to CMD-based invocation (shutdown /r /t ...) to mitigate false-positive AV detections while maintaining operational integrity.

 ---